 Research Projects Looking for Participants

-Thank you in advance for you time.
+Thank you in advance for considering our request.
+If you have questions about this survey, please contact:

 Evaluating Single Case Data

 Dr. Evan Dart and I are conducting a study on decisions that researchers and practitioners make when evaluating single case data.
 In both research and applied settings, visual analysis of single case data often serves as the primary means of data analysis.
 We are inviting those that consider themselves to have training or expertise in single case design to participate.
 If you are willing to spend approximately 20-30 minutes evaluating single case data using visual analysis, please follow the link below for a more detailed description of the study and to participate in the study.
 Questions regarding this research may be addressed to firstname.lastname@example.org.